vectordotdev/vector/website/guides/integrate/platforms/docker/datadog_logs.md

 import DaemonDiagram from '@site/src/components/DaemonDiagram';

 Logs are an _essential_ part of observing any service; without them you are flying blind.
-But collecting and analying them can be a real challenge -- especially at scale.
+But collecting and analyzing them can be a real challenge -- especially at scale.
 Not only do you need to solve the basic task of collecting your logs, but you must do it in a reliable, performant, and robust manner.
 Nothing is more frustrating than having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!